tariaherbert/Wells-Fargo/README.md

 | 1 | XGB2 | 0.6715 | 0.7306 | 0.6988 | 0.6748 | 0.7345 | 0.7027 |
 | 2 | ReLU-DNN | 0.6676 | 0.7263 | 0.7001 | 0.6681 | 0.7266 | 0.7020 |
 | 3 | GAMI-Net | 0.6627 | 0.7169 | 0.6886 | 0.6641 | 0.7180 | 0.6909 |

+* **Based on the test ACC metric results, out of the 8 models the best performing models are ReLU-DNN, XGB2, EBM, and GAMI-Net.
+Further analysis will be continued with the following models: ReLU-DNN, XGB2, and GAMI-Net.
+GAMI-Net was selected over EBM because XGB2 and EBM operate similarly.
+After applying hyperparameter and monotonicity settings, XGB2 has the best performance of the three models.**

 ## Explainability and Interpretability